kevindmzapata/mnist-number-predictor/README.md

 ## 🚀 About Me
-I'm a Electronic Engineering and Data Scientist.
+I'm a Electronic Engineer and Data Scientist.

 # MNIST Number Predictor